rtmigo/lambdarado_py/README.md

 `127.0.0.1` with your `app`.
 You can start it directly (`python3 main.py`) or from a container (`docker run ...`) to test the app.

-In the AWS Cloud requests will be handled with the same `app`, but in a different way.
+In the AWS Cloud the requests are handled with the same `app`, but in a different way.
 Lambdarado will create the [handler](https://docs.aws.amazon.com/lambda/latest/dg/python-handler.html), that is compatible with the combination of API Gateway + Lambda Function.